msymeonides/Migrate3D/README.md

 3. The dataset is transformed (signed log10 + 1), then z-score scaling is performed.
 This processing step ensures that all features are on a similar scale and are normally distributed, reducing the impact of outliers.
 4. Features with zero variance are removed, and highly-correlated features (i.e. those with a pairwise Pearson correlation coefficient greater than 0.95) are aggregated into a single feature by taking the mean of the (transformed and scaled) values for those features within each object and casting that to the new aggregated feature.
 The threshold for variance (default = 0.01) and the feature correlation threshold (default = 0.95) can be adjusted at the top of machine_learning.py.

 If verbose mode is enabled, the result of each dataset processing step will be saved in a separate .xlsx file.
 This output also contains all pairwise Pearson correlation coefficients and which aggregated feature any highly-correlated features were aggregated into.
-A separate output file is generated for PCA and for XGB as the data processing is done separately.
+A separate verbose output file is generated for PCA and for XGB as the data processing is done separately.

 ### Principal Component Analysis (PCA):